ryanatkn/gro/README.md

-commit     commit and push to a new branch deploy     deploy to a branch dev        start SvelteKit and other dev plugins exports    writes the exports property of package.json for the lib format     format source files gen        run code generation scripts lint       run eslint on the given directories and files publish    bump version, publish to npm, and git push test       run tests typecheck  run tsc on the project without emitting any files upgrade    upgrade deps
+commit     commit and push to a new branch deploy     deploy to a branch dev        start SvelteKit and other dev plugins exports    write the "exports" property of package.json and copy the file to .well-known format     format source files gen        run code generation scripts lint       run eslint publish    bump version, publish to npm, and git push sync       run `gro gen`, `gro exports`, and optionally `npm i` to sync up test       run tests typecheck  run tsc on the project without emitting any files upgrade    upgrade deps